zenstackhq/zenstack-docs/blog/react-table/index.md

 ## The "free lunch" hooks

 Having a free API is cool, but writing `fetch` to call it is cumbersome.
 How about some free query hooks?
-Yes, you're just "one plug-in" away from it.
-Add the `@zenstackhq/tanstack-query` plugin to the ZModel schema, and you'll have a set of fully typed React Query hooks generated for each model:
+Yes, add the `@zenstackhq/tanstack-query` plugin to the ZModel schema, and you'll have a set of fully typed React Query hooks generated for each model:

 ```ts title="schema.zmodel"
 plugin hooks {